Chain data

 timestamp | the timestamp of the block | timestamp |

-date | a calculated field – the date of the block | datetime |
+date | the timestamp as a date (calculated) | datetime |

 tracesCnt | the number of traces in the transaction | uint64 |